trevorsandy/lpub3d/tools/docs/README.txt

 Features and enhancements
 ------------
+-Fix: Align 3Dviewer and rendered csi image rotation (r791) *The model loaded in the 3D viewer and its corresponding csi step image are now similarly rotated.
 -Change: Move fade part files folder to lpub3d data directory - was previously under ldraw/unofficial directory (r790) *Remove potential conflict when ldraw disc library is located under Program Files(x86) or a user data directory which is different from the user LPub3D is installed under.
 For example, LPub3D may be installed under standard user 'foo' while the ldraw disc library is installed under user 'public' [or under Program Files (x86).
 In both cases, LPub3D will likely be blocked from creating fade part files under the ldraw directory - i.e. in Unofficial/fade.
 Moving the fade folders will ensure write access is always available as the fade part files folder will be under the LPub3D data directory (e.g. C:\Users\foo\AppData\Local\LPub3D Software\LPub3D\fade)
  Note: If you are using an ldraw.ini configuratin file which include paths to the fade/parts and fade/p folders, you must update the paths accordingly.
 Here is an example of what the new paths should look like if you are running an installed disribution: